GitHubKaan/React-Native-className/README.md

 ![banner](https://github.com/GitHubKaan/className-Styling-React-Native/blob/master/readme_banner.png)

-# Styling in React Native with Tailwind like in React
+# Styling in React Nativelike in React with Tailwind

 This repository serves as an alternative to Nativewind or other className-based libraries.
 It can be implemented and customized swiftly.
 In projects like Expo, it allows for quick styling within custom components using the className prop.
 I have integrated the fundamental Tailwind props into the switch-case, which can be modified as needed!